jpda/jpda.github.io/_posts/2019-10-31-adding-oidc-to-legacy-systems.md

 The `mod_auth_oidc` package includes all the claims as passthrough headers, in addition to our custom header with our transformed value.
 My source claim in this case was `preferred_username`, which we transformed via apache to `X-jpda-header-loc`.

+The advantage to this method is potentially _many_ apps could live behind this proxy, with very little additional effort to onboard more.
+Of course the tradeoff with proxying is a single choke point for traffic, so carefully consider which apps should be grouped behind specific instances.

 ![img/apache-jwt-01.png][claims]